 The School of Molecular Sciences is training the next generation of Australian scientists to deepen our understanding of molecular structures and processes fundamental to life on earth – vital research as the global population expands and ages.

 The School offers one of Australia's largest teaching programs in biotechnology, nanotechnology and molecular sciences.
 About 800 undergraduate and 180 PhD students are enrolled in courses that offer integrated workplace learning and a focus on employability.

 Three hundred academics, research fellows and postgraduate students are based in the School.
-It also has an important regional node; many of its scientists work in Pharmacy and Applied Science at La Trobe's Bendigo campus.
+It also has an important regional node; many of its scientists work in Pharmacy and Biomedical Sciences at La Trobe's Bendigo campus.